 Editor's Note: Not all API invokers should be be allowed to consume the resource owner data with same priority (e.g., duration/scope).
 So if all API invokers are going to be authenticated/authorized at once just because they are going to invoke services to access data of same resource owner, how individual authorization/data exposure of RO data works is FFS.

-Editor's Note: How the ROF authenticates the API invokers and how the ROF authenticates with the CCF is FFS.
+Editor's Note: How the ROF authenticates the API invokers is ffs.

+Editor’s Note: How the ROF authenticates with the CCF is FFS.